 Am I going to put on loads of weight?

 If you want to!
-There’s food available on board ship 24 hours a day, with a mixture of types from the formal dining room and speciality restaurants to buffets and snack bars.
-Weirdly having food around all day meant we ate less, as you always know there’s more so you don’t need to stock up.
-In the main dining room you have four-course meals every night, but portions aren’t excessive.
+There’s food available on board 24 hours a day, with a mixture from the formal dining room and speciality restaurants to buffets and snack bars.
+Weirdly having food around all day meant we ate less, as you always know there’s more available so you don’t need to stock up.
+The main dining room has three/four-course meals every night, but portions aren’t excessive.

-Buffet have a wide array of counters with salads, main dishes (which are often themed to go with the destination) as well as pizza and pasta.
-Not to mention the amazing array of desserts – on Celebrity they were all in mini sizes so you can try a few.
+Buffets have an array of counters with salads, main dishes (which are often destination themed), pizza and pasta.
+Not to mention the amazing array of desserts.
 But there are also lots of healthy options – like fresh fruit, a big salad bar and a stir fry bar where you can pick your own ingredients.
-The food labelling on board also makes it good for people with food intolerances – the menus in the dining room were marked for gluten-free, dairy-free and low-sugar.
+The food labelling on board also makes it good for people with food intolerances – Celebrity dining room menus were marked for gluten-free, dairy-free and low-sugar.

 Do I have to eat dinner with the same people every night?

 We went for the flexible option so we could eat any time between 6pm and 9:30pm – so if we were out on shore late we could eat later or if we wanted to go to a show in the evening we could eat before.
-Or if you’re not into formal dining at all then you can avoid the dining room completely and eat dinner in the buffet restaurant (or just snack around the ship all day).
+Or if you’re not into formal dining at all then you can avoid the dining room completely and eat dinner in the buffet (or just snack around the ship all day).